 Set up an area full of blocks and tools, along with a large poster board that has a foundation drawn on it.

-As donations come in, start building a small church model in the area, revealing the church’s progress towards its fundraising goal.
+As donations come in, start building a small church model in the area, revealing the church’s progress toward its fundraising goal.
 Once the church is completely built, parishioners will know that they have reached the goal.
 You can throw a simple celebratory party afterward to thank church members for their donations and participation.

 Church Fundraiser idea: Candles

 One of the most famous church and religious fundraisers is candle sales.

 Not only can you sell the candles to supporters, you can also use them for special events, such as prayer walks, candlelight vigils, and other church community activities.

 More specifically, ask churchgoers to attend a candlelit prayer vigil and contribute to the church by purchasing candles that they will light during the vigil.

 If your church has a Sunday school program for children, you and other parents can help the kids create and perform a play for churchgoers to attend.